-Over the third term and summer period at the end of the first year, students undertake two extended projects, each lasting about 10 weeks.
-These are similar in scope to a Master's level project and serve as both advanced training and to help students choose their research topic for the final three years of the course.
+Over the third term and summer period at the end of the first year, you will undertake two extended projects, each lasting about 10 weeks.
+These are similar in scope to a master's-level project and serve as both advanced training and to help you choose your research topic for the final three years of the course.

-After completing these projects, students undertake their substantive PhD research projects in synthetic biology in their home participating university.
+After completing these projects, you will undertake your substantive PhD research projects in synthetic biology in your home participating university.

 The Synthetic Biology CDT will produce internationally excellent researchers with key skills desired by prospective employers in the nascent field of synthetic biology.

 At least an upper second-class undergraduate degree (or international equivalent) in physical sciences (eg engineering, physics, chemistry, computer science, mathematics) or life sciences (eg biology, biochemistry, microbiology, plant sciences, medical sciences, pharmaceutical sciences).